|Driving to Station 2||Return to the LM|

 122:45:24 Irwin: Glass bubbles; yeah.

 [Vesicles are the imprints of gas bubbles trapped in molten rock or glass as it cools and solidifies.
-In this case, the bubbles were trapped in glass that formed during the impact - presumably Aristillus or Autolycus - that dug up this rock and threw it hundreds of kilometers south to Hadley.]122:45:26 Scott: Okay.
+In this case, the bubbles were trapped in glass that formed during the impact that ejected the rock.
+The glass may have adhered to the rock during ballistic flight.]122:45:26 Scott: Okay.
 Hey, listen; I want to get a close-up of that contact.
 Hold on to this (either bag 181 or the hammer) a second.

 [Fendell has pulled back on the zoom and has resumed his clockwise pan.
 The western face of Mt.
 Hadley is still in deep shadow.]